wp-plugins/fbgallery/readme.txt

 <?php fbg_photos_slider(200, 300); ?>

-= I would like to view the images with a Lightbox plugin. = You will need to install [jQuery Lightbox](http://wordpress.org/extend/plugins/jquery-lightbox-balupton-edition/) FBGallery has been coded to have the appropriate tags to work with jQuery Lightbox.
+= If you would like to view the images with a Lightbox plugin. = You will need to install [jQuery Lightbox](http://wordpress.org/extend/plugins/jquery-lightbox-balupton-edition/) FBGallery has been coded to have the appropriate tags to work with jQuery Lightbox.